MicrosoftDocs/visualstudio-docs/subscriptions/manage-mpn-subscriptions.md

 ## Next steps

 Subscribers and Program Admins should work directly with the Microsoft Partner Network support team to resolve any problems with subscribers accessing subscriptions.
 Visit the [Support for Partners](https://partner.microsoft.com/support) page for assistance.
-(Your MPN sign in credentials will be required.)
+(Your MPN sign-in credentials will be required.)